 Identify your current position and career options

-The first step in creating a career development plan is to assess your current position with regard to your past experiences, your strengths, specific skills, and values.
-Taking note of your success metrics will help you identify how the current projects and responsibilities map to your ultimate goal.
+The initial step in creating a career development plan involves a thorough assessment of your current professional standing.
+This assessment should encompass an evaluation of your past experiences, strengths, specific skills, and core values.
+Reflecting on your success metrics is crucial in understanding how your current projects and responsibilities align with your ultimate career aspirations.

 The whole point of a career development plan is to design a strategy to help you reach your ultimate career objectives.
 Take time to understand where you want to be in, say, the next ten years, and compartmentalise your career within that timeline.